strohne/autocol/3_webscraping/readme.md

 What is the HTML element that contains the text of the article?

 **Task 3**
-With which CSS-Selector can you select the element with the text of the article?
+Which CSS selector can be used to select the element containing the article text?

 # Documentation